 If you like the mystical world of the Vikings, you will enjoy this read.

 Signy Kráka is a story of völva magic, fortitude, friends and foes, survival and betrayal.
-Historical fiction with a twist of Norse mysticism.
+Historical fiction suffused with Norse mysticism.

 Written with attention to historical detail and sweeping imagination, this atmospheric story will also appeal to fantasy fans.

 Dive into a deep and different world

 Let the saga of Signy Kráka whisk you away to pagan Scandinavia

 Told in three parts like an original trilogy

 (Each cheaper than coffee)